Path methods for strong shift equivalence of positive matrices: The Connection Theorem

 \begin{corollary} If $A$ is a positive $n\times n$ matrix and $\dim (\ker (A))\geq 1$, then $A$ is SSE over $\mathbb R_+$ to a positive $n\times n$ matrix $B$ such that $\dim (\ker (B))=1$. \end{corollary}

-\begin{proof} Given $\dim (\ker (A))>1$, there are positive matrices shift equivalent to $A$ which are arbitrarily close to $A$ such that $\dim (\ker (A))=1$, as one can see by replacing superdiagonal zeros in the Jordan form of the nilpotent part of $A$ with $\epsilon$s.
+\begin{proof} Given $\dim (\ker (A))>1$, there are positive matrices shift equivalent to $A$ which are arbitrarily close to $A$ such that $\dim (\ker (A))=1$, as one can see by replacing each superdiagonal zero in the Jordan form of the nilpotent part of $A$ with $\epsilon$.
 Therefore Theorem \ref{sepaththeorem} applies to prove the corollary. \end{proof}

 The Path Theorem \ref{paththeorem} produced SSE's over $\mathbb R_+$ from paths of positive matrices which are conjugate.
 The following consequence of the Connection Theorem shows we only need those matrices to be shift equivalent.